ci1xgk/Fellowship_Webpage/Carlistle_flooding.md

 ![Image](/Figures/carl_2.PNG)

 To set up this test case, th three river inflows are specified as point sources in the `carlisle-5m.bci`, while western edge of the domain is set as free outflow to allow the water to exit the domain.
-The Upstream 1, Upstream 2 and Upstream 3 inflow enters the domain from 11, 6 and 6 cells, respectively.
 Figure below shows an snapshot of the `carlisle-5m.bci` file.

 ![Image](/Figures/carl_3.PNG)